Welcome Chance Intrusions!

 These terms were coined by the theoretician Edward deBono who wrote:

-Welcoming chance intrusions is one of the fundamental components of creative thinking.
+Welcoming chance intrusions is a fundamental component of creative thinking, and of social dancing.
 Lateral-thinking dancers see differences from what they expected to happen as opportunities, not mistakes.

-Skippy Blair wrote the following while describing West Coast Swing, but she could have been writing about waltz, tango or any truly social dance:
+Skippy Blair wrote the following while describing West Coast Swing, but she could have been writing about any social dance:

 More thoughts and musings